sensiasoft/sensorhub/sensorhub-all/src/site/markdown/dev-guide.md

 ### Eclipse Tips

+##### Update Maven Settings

 One problem we have encountered several times with Eclipse is that the POM files and Projects Settings get out of sync and it causes various Java and/or Maven related dependency errors (e.g. dependency YYY cannot be found, etc).
-If you get such errors although everything seems fine in your POM and code, you may have to follow these steps to resync eveything:
+If you get such errors even though everything seems fine in your POM and code, you may have to follow these steps to resync eveything:

   * Click one of the SensorHub module project
   * Select "Maven > Update Project..." from the context menu